alrob22/CS4455-Shark/Shark_PaddleHomeBeforeDark_readme.txt

 - Background music at starting and ending areas

 Known problem areas:
-- skybox won't reset back to light when restarting game from pause menu but works when you re-launch the game
+- skybox won't reset back to light when restarting game from in game, but it works when you re-launch the game
 - autoforward W animations will play regardless of having no stamina
 - no sfx during autoforward